mnot/I-D/rfc7320bis/draft.md

 # Introduction {#intro}

 URIs {{RFC3986}} very often include structured application data.
-This might include artifacts from filesystems (often occurring in the path component), and user information (often in the query component).
+This might include artifacts from filesystems (often occurring in the path component) and user information (often in the query component).
 In some cases, there can even be application-specific data in the authority component (e.g., some applications are spread across several hostnames to enable a form of partitioning or dispatch).

 Furthermore, constraints upon the structure of URIs can be imposed by an implementation; for example, many Web servers use the filename extension of the last path segment to determine the media type of the response.
-Likewise, pre-packaged applications often have highly structured URIs that can only be changed in limited ways (often, just the hostname and port they are deployed upon).
+Likewise, prepackaged applications often have highly structured URIs that can only be changed in limited ways (often, just the hostname and port on which they are deployed).

 Because the owner of the URI (as defined in {{webarch}} Section 2.2.2.1) is choosing to use the server or the application, this can be seen as reasonable delegation of authority.
-When such conventions are mandated by a party other than the owner, however, it can have several potentially detrimental effects:
+However, when such conventions are mandated by a party other than the owner, it can have several potentially detrimental effects:

-* Collisions - As more ad hoc conventions for URI structure become standardized, it becomes more likely that there will be collisions between them (especially considering that servers, applications and individual deployments will have their own conventions).
+* Collisions - As more ad hoc conventions for URI structure become standardized, it becomes more likely that there will be collisions between them (especially considering that servers, applications, and individual deployments will have their own conventions).

 * Dilution - When the information added to a URI is ephemeral, this dilutes its utility by reducing its stability (see {{webarch}} Section 3.5.1), and can cause several alternate forms of the URI